-TETRA over LTE is a reliable and safe way to start the evolution of PMR networks.
+TETRA over LTE is a reliable and safe way to evolve PMR networks.
 But PMR evolution is not only a question of technology.
 There are other things to consider when planning a smooth evolution towards the broadband future.

-Many authorities and public safety organisations would like mobile broadband to be part of their communications.
+Many authorities and public safety organizations already use broadband as part of their communications.
 Discover how hybrid networks can help achieve this.
 Download the paper "Hybrid networks - a flexible way forward":

 How secure is TETRA over LTE?

 To make TETRA over LTE secure, we need to control who gets the application into their smartphones and which groups they can participate in and when.

 A single tool is needed that lets you manage all users, both TETRA and smartphone.
 This will ensure that access to groups is controlled, allowing each user to communicate in the groups they need and removing access once the task is complete.
 Such a tool exists: several network operators use the Tactilon Management tool for managing just this.

 Read the blog post "What makes a great user management tool for hybrid networks?" for more information about managing users across several networks.

 There is another aspect of security that also needs to be considered.
 When public safety organizations get their broadband services directly from a commercial mobile network operator, it is difficult (or even impossible) for them to control where and how the user data is stored or processed.

 A better way for public safety users is to choose a Secure Mobile Virtual Network Operator (SMVNO) who will operate the mobile virtual network in an exceptionally secure way.
 This is regarded as the smartest step towards broadband and the solution with the lowest risk for public safety and security.